-The Wrap reports that Gareth Evans is in talks to write and direct a standalone Deathstroke film for DC Comics and Warner Brothers.
+The Wrap reports that Gareth Evans is in talks to write and direct a standalone Deathstroke film for Warner Bros. and DC.

 Evans is best known for directing the Indonesian martial arts film The Raid and its sequel.
 He was originally eyed to direct Justice League Dark but ultimately passed on the project and instead impressed studio executives with his pitch for a standalone Deathstroke film.
 Joe Manganiello is on board to star as the supervillain.